Genivia/ugrep/README.md

            -x, --line-regexp
-                  Only  input lines selected against the entire PATTERN or -e PAT- TERN are considered to be matching lines (as if surrounded by  ^ and  $).
+                  Only  input lines selected against the entire PATTERN or -e PAT- TERN is considered to be matching lines (as if surrounded  by  ^ and  $).
 If PATTERN or -e PATTERN is also specified, then this option does not apply to -f FILE patterns.